kaoh/springdataresttoopenapischema/README.md

 Spring Data REST does not use JAX-RS annotations but scans the offered repository interface methods using a naming convention for the method semantics.
 This semantics are also used by this library.

+__NOTE:__ The library will remove its own added methods and annotations as preparation.
+This should work flawlessly but keep a backup if this fails in some situations.

-* Apply the Spring REST `@RepositoryRestResource` and `@Resource` annotations to the repository interfaces optionally with `exported` and `path` set.
+* Apply the Spring REST `@RepositoryRestResource` and `@Resource` annotations to the repository interfaces to set the `exported` and `path` property.
+This will be honored by this library.
-* Override the implementations in the concrete implementation and add Javadoc comments for the method
+* To get non default Javadoc comments for the methods override the implementations in the concrete implementation
   * The `Operation` summary is using the first part of the comment.
   * The `Operation` description is using any text after a paragraph `<p>`
   * `@param` tags are used for the `@Parameter` description.
-* Mark overridden method from the `CrudRepository`, `PagingAndSortingRepository` and `QuerydslPredicateExecutor` with `@RestResource`, otherwise they will be removed in the next run
+* Mark overridden methods from the `CrudRepository`, `PagingAndSortingRepository` and `QuerydslPredicateExecutor` with `@RestResource`, otherwise they will be removed in the next run
-* `findById`, `findAll` and `deleteById` are using default description if not explicitly defined.
+* `findById`, `findAll`, `deleteById`, the create and the update method are using default descriptions if not explicitly defined.
-* Because PUT for updates and POST for creations are using both the `save` method and an additional marker method is added for the PUT call.
+* Because PUT for updates and POST for creations are using both the `save` method an additional marker method is added for the PUT call.
 An `T update(T entity)` method is added to a custom repository interface, which is created if it does not exists, yet.
 ```